Skip to Main Content

 Speech & Drama

-My name is Maggie Baker and I have been teaching senior students privately at Scots College this year in Public Speaking.
-I teach from Initial grades through to Diplomas offering from two syllabi;
+My name is Maggie Baker and I am teaching senior students privately at Scots College this year in Public Speaking.
+I teach from Initial grades through to Diplomas offering from two syllabi:

-- Trinity College of London - The Speech and Drama syllabus is aimed at students who are interested in building knowledge in all aspects of Drama.
+The Speech and Drama syllabus is aimed at students who are interested in building knowledge in all aspects of Drama.
 This includes elements of characterisation, poetry, talks, and impromptu exercises.
 Students build on general communicative skills while increasing their imagination and confidence in a supportive environment.
 Exams can be individual, pair, or group.
-Some of the Disciplines include: Performance Arts, Musical Theatre, Public Speaking, and more.
+Some of the Disciplines include Performance Arts, Musical Theatre, Public Speaking, and more.

-- Speech NZ - Syllabi are written and revised by New Zealanders.
+Syllabi are written and revised by New Zealanders.
 The content and tasks are relevant and specific to New Zealand candidates.
-The vision of Speech NZ is to develop confident, articulate New Zealand voices through relevant, future focussed strategies that empower and strengthen individuals and their communities.
+The vision of Speech NZ is to develop confident, articulate New Zealand voices through relevant, future focused strategies that empower and strengthen individuals and their communities.
 Syllabi include: Oral Communication, Speech and Drama, Theatre in Action, Flexi Speaking and Performing, Communication in Leadership, and more.

 Pasifika Alo Fa’atasi (PAF)